BOSTON COLLEGE UPENDS NEW HAMPSHIRE, 2-1

-Freshman forward Melissa Bizzari scores the game-winning goal for the Eagles
+Freshman forward Melissa Bizzari scores two goals for Eagles

 DURHAM, N.H. - Kristina Lavoie (Fonthill, Ontario) netted a shorthanded goal with one minute remaining in regulation, but the comeback effort by the University of New Hampshire women's ice hockey team fell short in Sunday afternoon's 2-1 Hockey East loss to seventh-ranked Boston College in both teams' regular-season finale at the Whittemore Center.